 Losing your teeth often results in the loss of bone tissue.
 Without stimulation from teeth, bone mass begins to atrophy and resorb.
 This loss of bone can impede dental restoration, and may also lead to unwanted changes in your facial appearance.
 These issues may be avoided with bone grafting, a surgical procedure that regenerates bone where it is needed most.
-At Mid-Kansas Oral & Maxillofacial Surgery, we have many years of experience performing bone grafts for patients throughout the Wichita, KS area.

 Reasons Bone Grafting May Be Used